Chang Qu: Life

 Chang Qu was born in Jiangyuan, Shu Commandery, which is in present-day Chengdu, Sichuan during the Jin dynasty.
 The Chang of Jiangyuan were a prominent clan producing many scholars and masters of the prose who enjoyed writing and high credit.
 At the start of the 4th century, due to a peasant uprising in the Shu region, local nobles led their followers and retainers to migrate far away.
-The Chang clan led by Chang Kuan (Note: Chang Kuan (常寬 (常宽))) went east to Jing and Xiang, following the path of Du Tao and others.
-At this time, Chang Qu was still a child, born from a minor and poor branch of the Chang therefore his household was unable to migrate.
+The Chang clan, led by Chang Kuan (常寬 (常宽)), went east to Jing and Xiang Province, following the path of Du Tao and others.
+At this time, Chang Qu was still a child, born from a minor and poor branch of the Chang clan.
+Therefore his household was unable to migrate.
 They joined another clan and took refuge with Fan Changsheng of Qingcheng to survive.
 Later, they received the protection of Li Xiong.

 After Li Xiong gained control of Liang and Yi, he greatly promoted education and culture.
 The Shu region was peaceful at the time, the harvest was abundant and taxes were light.
 Chang Qu, as a remnant of the Chang ancient and noble family grew up in this stable environment, having the chance to read widely among the books left by his ancestors and took great pride in his literary abilities.

 Meanwhile, the Shu people who had migrated to Jing and Xiang were ruled by Du Tao, who had established control over the region.
 Chang Kuan led the Chang clan to escape via the region of Jiaozhi.
 When Li Xiong conquered Ningzhou, (Note: Nanzhong was also called Ningzhou or Ning Province (寧州).) he summoned back the displaced people.
 The Shu people who had migrated to Jiaozhi, Nanzhong and Jing/Xiang gradually returned, including members of the Chang.
 At this time, Chang Qu was starting his official career and the newly returned Chang relatives all relied on him.